AN IPSWICH CHURCH

 MINI WORKSHOPS / DEMONSTRATIONS are shared by the 40 ladies who meet 9 am to 11.30 am on Thursdays.
 Helpful techniques are shown, and “Show and Tell” where members share their latest project and/or news is greatly enjoyed.
 Textile Art Techniques are among the skills shared.

 PATCHWORK CLASSES: Beginners are welcome and catered for by trained patchwork Teachers.
 This course is open to members of the community, and is designed to teach basic techniques of patchwork.
 No previous experience is required.
-Enquiries for the 2019 course, and other related Workshops are welcome.
+Enquiries for the remainder of 2021, and other related Workshops are welcome.

 BUS TRIPS: Each year a Bus Trip is organised to interesting events, locations and shops, which have been enjoyed by members and visitors.
 Enquiries are welcome.